fdeblasio/pokeemerald-expansion/notes.md

     - Add Speed increasing natures to Triathletes
 - Use Good Ruby's palette shifting to give trainers more unique looks? (https://github.com/Doesnty/goodruby/commit/ff53bbab592865b49f345342205b41cb869abf27)
 - Psychics can use Psyduck, Golduck, and Farigiraf now
-    - Update Mossdeep Gym if there are duplicates of other Pokemon
+    - Update Mossdeep Gym if there are duplicates of other Pokémon
 - Vito can use TMs
 - Gym leaders/Steven/Breeders can have Hidden Abilities

 ### Moves
 - Remove egg moves that are part of level up learnsets
-- Just make new tutors in towns
+- Just make new tutors in towns or Battle Frontier
 - TMs/Tutors
-    - Hyper Voice tutor->TM?
+    - Hyper Voice tutor->TM (or earlier Tutor)?
     - Temper Flare (with better STAB distribution)
     - Drill Run (remove it from new level up learnsets)
     - Aqua Tail since it now has 100% accuracy
+    - Ice Spinner?
+(100% accurate Icicle Crash might have better STAB distribution)
 - Possible Move Updates:
     - Infestation: 20->35
     - Parabolic Charge: 65->75